 The most effective way to name your workflow runs is to set default run names while editing your workflow.
 This means, whenever you run a workflow, the run name could be a predefined value that doesn’t need to be manually updated.

-To set this up, edit your workflow then click on the Settings cog in the top right corner and go to Workflow Run Name.
-Here, you can enter some static text as the default run name, choose from the list of variables or create a combination of both.
+To set this up, edit your workflow then click the Edit button next to your Workflow Name.
+Here, you can enter some static text as the default run name, choose from the list of variables, or create a combination of both.

 You can also add form field variables in your workflow run names.
-However, the form field value will reflect in your run name only when the task containing that form field has been completed.
+The form field value will reflect in your run name as soon as you populate the form field and click outside it.

 If you have a Data Set connected to your workflow, you can also use the Data Set values as variables to name your workflow automatically.

 Click the “+New” button in the top right corner of your screen.
-Then click “Run a Workflow” and search for a workflow that you’d like to run.
+Then click “Run a Workflow” and search for a workflow to run.

 You can also set workflow run names in advance when you schedule your workflows to run.